NixOS/nix.dev/source/contributing/documentation/writing-a-tutorial.md

 - guides or other tutorials
 - links to known-good external resources, with summaries
 - overview of available support tools, and their state of maturity and maintenance
-- overview of ideas, and state of community discussion.
+- overview of ideas, and the state of community discussion.

 We recommend making an explicit separation of practical from theoretical learning resources, as then readers will be able to quickly decide to either get things done or learn more.